Plan Dalet: UN Partition plan

-Plan
+Plan Dalet

 In 1947, David Ben-Gurion reorganised Haganah and made conscription obligatory.
 Every Jewish man and woman in the country had to receive military training.
 Military equipment was procured from stockpiles from the Second World War and from Czechoslovakia and was brought in Operation Balak.
 There is some disagreement among historians about the precise authors of Plan Dalet.
 According to some, it was the result of the analysis of Yigael Yadin, at that time the temporary head of the Haganah, after Ben-Gurion invested him with the responsibility to come up with a plan in preparation for the announced intervention of the Arab states.
 According to Ilan Pappé the plan was conceived by the "consultancy", a group of about a dozen military and security figures and specialists on Arab affairs, under the guidance of Ben-Gurion.
 It was finalised and sent to Haganah units in early March 1948.
 The plan consisted of a general part and operational orders for the brigades, which specified which villages should be targeted and other specific missions.
 The general section of the plan was also sent to the Yishuv's political leaders.

+Text

+The Hebrew text of Plan Dalet was published in 1972 in volume 3, part 3 of Sefer Toldot Hahaganah (ספר תולדות ההגנה History of the Haganah), Appendix 48, pp. 1955-60.
+An English translation of the text of Plan Dalet was published for the first time as an appendix to Khalidi's 1988 reprint of "Plan Dalet: Master Plan for the Conquest of Palestine" in the Journal of Palestine Studies.